tcfev/task-force-nika/README.md

 ## Coordinates IT, Internet accessibility and (digital) democracy efforts targetting Iran (and other authoritarian regimes)

-#
 ### Introduce Your Project, Organization, Self & Join Us
 If you have a project/organization, please introduce it by submitting an [`introduction`](https://github.com/tcfev/task-force-nika/issues/new?assignees=&labels=Introduction&template=intorduce-your-organization-project.md&title=Project%2FOrganization+Introduction) and if want to offer your expertise for helping our cause, please [`introduce yourself`](https://github.com/tcfev/task-force-nika/discussions/2).
-Or Email us at: TFN transcf org
+Or Email us at: TFN at transcf dot org
 #
 ### About Us
 This space is owned collectively by **T**ransnational **C**ommunity **F**ederation **e.V.**'s members.